ddenberg/SemiAutomaticLineageConstruction/GM/README.md

 filename_raw_base = '[LOCATION]/stack_0_channel_0_obj_left/out/folder_Cam_Long_%05d.lux/klbOut_Cam_Long_%05d.lux.klb';
 ```
 In this case I know that the raw images will look like 'stack_0_channel_0_obj_left/out/folder_Cam_Long_00023.lux/klbOut_Cam_Long_00023.lux.klb' with up to 5 leading zeros where each ID appears.

+### Correcting Segmentation Errors

+From the list of probable false positives and false negative frames you can now use Abhishek's modified AnnotatorJ tool to correct regions of interest.
+If you find that the false positives were correctly identified (or trust that they were correctly identified) then you can use a flag in Registration_Centroids.m to automatically ignore those regions.